 - Load the cassette to its proper capacity rather than adding small amounts at a time.
-Loading small amounts of paper can cause jams because of air pockets created between small stacks of paper. - When you unwrap a new package of paper, discard the top and bottom sheets, as they tend to absorb the most humidity from the surrounding environment. - Check to see that the paper is loaded with the correct side up.
+Loading small amounts of paper can cause jams because of air pockets created between small stacks of paper. - When you unwrap a new package of paper, discard the top and bottom sheets, as they tend to absorb the most humidity from the surrounding environment. - Sudden changes in temperature or humidity can cause paper curl, leading to misfeeds and paper jams.
+If you bring paper from a storage environment that differs greatly in temperature or humidity from the printer room, leave the paper unopened for a day to allow it to adjust to the printer room environment.

+- Check to see that the paper is loaded with the correct side up.
 Some packages of paper have an arrow on the label that points in the direction of the top side of the paper.
-Load paper with this top side up.

-If there is no arrow on the label, check the paper for curl.
-If a small amount of curl is present, fan the paper in the opposite direction of the curl to remove as much of the curl as possible.

-• Follow the instructions in Chapter 2 to properly load paper.
+Load paper with this top side up. - If there is no arrow on the label, check the paper for curl.
+If a small amount of curl is present, fan the paper in the opposite direction of the curl to remove as much of the curl as possible. - Follow the instructions in Chapter 2 to properly load paper.